 Connect the dots

-and the clue to solve it
+and the clues that help us solve it

 Parkinson’s disease is very stress-related – that we can all agree.